Featured Artist of the month

 Each month we feature one artist from our Community Artists page here on our website, in our monthly newsletter, on Instagram, and on Facebook.
 We will also host an artist’s talk with them over Zoom so our audience can get to know them better.
 Check back at the beginning of each month for a new artist to learn about.
 And view artists from past months here.

-Artist-Teacher Statement
+Artist/Professor Statement

 Selected Work